rogupt305/RC-high-wing-trainer/README.md

 - The Spektrum DX6E, being a 6-channel reciever, connects to a maximum of 6 recievers, effectively controlling 6 different aircraft.
 - Swappable power pod indicates

-# STEP 2: Assembling the Power Pod, Readying Electronics, Caring for your Battery
+# STEP 2: System Integration and Control
 ## Electronic Component Configuration
 Before airframe assembly, I conducted a bench test of the propulsion and control systems focalizing on electrical viability and signal integrity of the setup.
 I selected a three-phase brushless motor and a 25A ESC, matching them to a 3S LiPo battery to provide a reliable power-to-weight ratio for a trainer-class aircraft.